-The Cambridge English For Life Certificate in Advanced English Preparatory (Pre-CAE) course is highly recommended to students, especially young teenage learners who have strong language proficiency which enables them to deal with a variety of situations, but may not have encountered more demanding situations such as discussing abstract or cultural topics with a good degree of fluency, maturity and depth.
+The Cambridge English For Life Certificate in C1 Advanced Preparatory (Pre C1 Advanced) course is highly recommended to students, especially young teenage learners who have strong language proficiency which enables them to deal with a variety of situations, but may not have encountered more demanding situations such as discussing abstract or cultural topics with a good degree of fluency, maturity and depth.

-This Pre-CAE course is also recommended to mature learners who are expected to use a variety of language features and skills in a wide range of situations, but whose efforts are often hampered by insufficient linguistic resources and abilities at the required levels.
+This Pre C1 Advanced course is also recommended to mature learners who are expected to use a variety of language features and skills in a wide range of situations, but whose efforts are often hampered by insufficient linguistic resources and abilities at the required levels.

-The CEFL Pre-CAE course is designed for learners who have the ability to:
+The CEFL Pre C1 Advanced course is designed for learners who have the ability to:

 - read with understanding written material in a variety of forms and to comment on its effectiveness

 - show knowledge and understanding of features of the English language

 - write clearly, accurately and effectively for a particular purpose or audience

 At the end of the course, learners are expected to: